verilab/blog-a/README.md

 ### Set theme

-Set `theme` property (`classic` as default) in `config.py`, and then run the following command to apply it:
+Set `theme` property (`default` as default) in `config.py`, and then run the following command to apply it:

 ```py
 python app.py apply-theme
 ```

 Note that the `theme` set here must be in the `themes` directory.
-There is a default theme `classic` there initially.
+There is a default theme `default` there initially.
 You can download or clone third-party themes there and set one of them to `theme` property to change your theme.
 Once you change the `theme` property, the command above should be runned to apply the change.

 ### Run web app